 - Control issues, such as an unwillingness to share duties pertaining to company finances.

-- Management displays inordinate concern with managing the reputation of the business.
+- Management displaying inordinate concern with managing the reputation of the business.

 - Loans to executives or other related parties that are written off.